 Rescue Swimmers are an elite team of Navy personnel that go through a rigorous training program to rescue people that are in the water and in danger of losing their life.
 It doesn’t matter what the weather conditions are, the Rescue Swimmer will have to rappel into the water.
 This MOS is responsible for the water rescue of Navy personnel in addition to civilians.

-Rescue Swimmers can be called out for natural disasters, accidents and anything else that happen in the water that endangers the life of another human being.
-Rescue Swimmers have to be willing to risk their own life to save the life of another.
+Rescue Swimmers can be called out for natural disasters, accidents, and anything else that happens in the water that endangers the life of another human being.
+Rescue Swimmers have to be willing to risk their own lives to save the life of another.

 There are many other bravado Navy careers.
 Like EOD for one.
 Please feel free to tell us about your favorite Navy career by blogging below!
 We’ll love to hear from you!